slamice/wri/Other stories/Commuter.md

 "It's ok, we goan hawm."
 She was quickly losing interest, her eyelids grew heavier and glanced back at her paper.

 "It is not ok."
-Samir began to get angry at how cold she seemed to him, but he couldn't tell if it was New York that hardened him or her or even the train car.
+Samir began to get angry at how cold she seemed to him, but he couldn't tell if it was there in New York that hardened him or her or even the train car.
 She suddenly looked straight at him.

 "Wha you mean?"

 "Why it is ok?
 We go far.
 It is not ok.
-Where do you go?"
+Where you go?"

 "No one forcing you ta stay here.
 You can ge' off anytime."

 The conductor breathed out something unpronounceable as the train slowed to a stop.
 The lady got up pushing past Samir without another word.
 A rush of cold air gushed in Samir's face.
 Between huge white pillars a sign read "Алекса́ндровский сад".
 He saw her hobble off as the doors closed, bobbling bravely away on the bright cold concrete.
 Her dark contrasted the sea of white so much so you could see her slowly walking, alone, down the platform.
+A single period on a white page.

 Samir didn't feel there was anyone driving the train.